ClickFunnels Review [The Pros & Cons You Should Consider PLUS Great Examples]

 Is ClickFunnels easy to use?

 I’ve used a number of different page builders (mostly Thrive Architect and Divi Builder by Elegant themes).
 I will say that I feel ClickFunnels is the most complete solution suite for the cost that you can buy.
-The ability to build your own membership site easily is fantastic.
+The ability to build your own membership website easily is fantastic.
 You can use the membership sections for quite a few different things.

-You can sell your own courses, or you can do what I’ve done which is use it as a place for my writers, editors and link builders to login and view their briefs for what I expect them to do once I’ve hired them.
-It’s basically a training program for how I run the back end of my content based website business.
+You can sell your own courses, or you can do what I’ve done, which is use it as a place for my writers, editors, and link builders to login and view their briefs for what I expect them to do once I’ve hired them.
+It’s basically a training program for how I run the back end of my content-based website business.

-ClickFunnels has a plugin that allows you to integrate it with WordPress as well, although you can’t take payments on your own WordPress site if you charge your customers for services, as they have their own set of SSL requirements when taking payments.
-You can also start your funnel on your website, and host the next steps of the funnel where payments are taken on the default platform for ClickFunnels.
+ClickFunnels has a plugin that allows you to integrate it with WordPress as well, although you can’t take payments on your own WordPress website if you charge your customers for services, as they have their own set of SSL requirements when taking payments.
+You can also start your funnel on your website and host the next steps of the funnel where payments are taken on the default platform for ClickFunnels.

-What I love most about the ClickFunnels software, is the drag and drop functionality.
-If you have any type of internet marketing experience, it’s much easier than using WordPress natively and you literally build the page as you are looking at it.
+What I love most about the ClickFunnels software, is the drag and drop builder functionality.
+If you have any type of internet marketing experience, it’s much easier than using WordPress natively, and you literally build the page as you are looking at it.
 No more “save it” and hit “preview” to see how it looks.

 ClickFunnels Pros & Cons

 Before we get into some live examples, let’s take a look at the pros & cons of using the ClickFunnels software for your sales pages.

 - Easy to use “drag and drop” functionality